-- (a) A requirement that the adverse party surrender, sell or transfer any firearm in the adverse party's possession or under the adverse party's custody or control in the manner set forth in NRS 33.033; and - (b) A [prohibition on] statement that, unless the provisions of subsection 2 apply, the adverse party [against] is prohibited from possessing or having under the adverse party's custody or control any firearm while the order is in effect [...] pursuant to NRS 202.360.

-- 2. [In determining whether to include the provisions set forth in subsection 1 in an extended order, the court must consider, without limitation, whether the adverse party: - (a) Has a documented history of domestic violence; - (b) Has used or threatened to use a firearm to injure or harass the applicant, a minor child or any other person; and - 10 (c) Has used a firearm in the commission or attempted commission of any crime. - 3.
-If a court includes the provisions set forth in subsection 1 in an extended order, the The court may include in an extended order a limited exception from the prohibition to possess or have under the adverse party's custody or control any firearm if the adverse party establishes that: - (a) The adverse party is employed by an employer who requires the adverse party to use or possess a firearm as an integral part of the adverse party's employment; [and] - (b) The adverse party only uses or possesses the firearm in the course of such employment; and - (c) The employer will provide for the storage of any such firearm during any period when the adverse party is not working. - [4.]
-3. An adverse party who violates any provision included in an extended order pursuant to this section concerning the surrender, sale, transfer, possession, custody or control of a firearm is guilty of a [gross misdemeanor.
-If the court includes any such provision in an extended order, the] category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than \$5,000.
-The court must include in the order a statement that violation of such a provision in the order is a [gross misdemeanor.] category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 6 years, and may be further punished by a fine of not more than \$5,000. - Sec.
+- (a) A requirement that the adverse party surrender, sell or transfer any firearm in the adverse party's possession or under the adverse party's custody or control in the manner set forth in NRS 33.033; and - (b) A [prohibition on] statement that, unless the provisions of subsection 3 apply, the adverse party [against] is prohibited from possessing or having under the adverse party's custody or control any firearm while the order is in effect [.] pursuant to NRS 202.360. - 2.
+In determining whether to include the provisions set forth in subsection 1 in an extended order, the court must consider, without limitation, whether the adverse party: - (a) Has a documented history of domestic violence; - (b) Has used or threatened to use a firearm to injure or harass the applicant, a minor child or any other person; and - (c) Has used a firearm in the commission or attempted commission of any crime. - 3.
+If a court includes the provisions set forth in subsection 1 in an extended order, the court may include a limited exception from the prohibition to possess or have under the adverse party's custody or control any firearm if the adverse party establishes that: - (a) The adverse party is employed by an employer who requires the adverse party to use or possess a firearm as an integral part of the adverse party's employment; [and] - (b) The adverse party only uses or possesses the firearm in the course of such employment; and - (c) The employer will provide for the storage of any such firearm during any period when the adverse party is not working. - 4.
+An adverse party who violates any provision included in an extended order pursuant to this section concerning the surrender, sale, transfer, possession, custody or control of a firearm is guilty of a legross misdemeanor.
+If the court includes any such provision in an extended order, the category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 6 years, and may be further punished by a fine of not more than \$5,000.
+The court must include in the order a statement that violation of such a provision in the order is a legross misdemeanor.
+Category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 6 years, and may be further punished by a fine of not more than \$5,000.

+- Sec.
 2. NRS 33.033 is hereby amended to read as follows: - 33.033 1.
-[If a court orders] When an adverse party is ordered to surrender, sell or transfer any firearm pursuant to NRS 33.031, the adverse party shall, not later than 24 hours after service of the order: - (a) Surrender any firearm in the adverse party's possession or under the adverse party's custody or control to the appropriate local law enforcement agency designated by the court in the order;

-(b) [Surrender any firearm in the adverse party's possession or under the adverse party's custody or control to a person designated by the court in the order; or
+If a court orders an adverse party to surrender, sell or transfer any firearm pursuant to NRS 33.031, the adverse party shall, not later than 24 hours after service of the order: - (a) Surrender any firearm in the adverse party's possession or under the adverse party's custody or control to the appropriate local law enforcement agency designated by the court in the order; - (b) Surrender any firearm in the adverse party's possession or under the adverse party's custody or control to a person designated by the court in the order; for - (c) Sell or transfer any firearm in the adverse party's possession or under the adverse party's custody or control to a licensed firearm dealer :: or - (d) Submit an affidavit: